defold/defold.github.io/privacy-policy.md

 Capitalised terms which are not defined in this Services Privacy Policy have the same meaning as set out in the Defold Terms of Service, which you can access [here](/terms-and-conditions/#definition).

-This Services Privacy Policy was last updated on: June 14  - 2020.
+This Services Privacy Policy was last updated on: November 15 - 2020.

 **2. About Us**